-The Company has established a Conflicts Committee which consists of Phillip Gobe as Chairman, Jeremy Brest, Justin Hondris and Jay Cheatham.
+The Company has established a Conflicts Committee which consists of Allegra Hosford Scheirer as Chair, with Max Easley and David Hobbs as members.
 The role of the Conflicts Committee is to assist the Board in monitoring actual and potential conflicts of interest under the definitions of the Companies Act 2006.
 Under the Companies Act 2006 Directors are responsible for their individual disclosures of actual or potential conflict.
 To follow best practice, the Conflicts Committee holds discussions where appropriate, with the Company's UK lawyers.